 The future of OLED displays and lighting and the challenges ahead

-Today we published new versions of our market reports - that cover the flexible, VR/AR, microdisplays, automotive, PMOLED and graphene OLED markets.
+Today we published new versions of our market reports - that cover the transparent, PMOLED, microdisplays and automotive OLED markets.
 OLED-Info provides comprehensive niche OLED market reports, and our reports cover everything you need to know about the niche market, and can be useful if you want to understand how the OLED industry works and what this technology can provide for your own industry.
-The reports are now updated to July 2020.
+The reports are now updated to October 2021.